translations-com/OneLink-API/OneLink_API.md

 4. The OL server “localizes” the file.

 5. The OL server responds to the browser with the localized version of the requested file.

 ![OneLink Proxy Workflow](./OL-Proxy-Workflow.png)

 Note that steps 3 through 5 are not “seen” by the end-user’s browser.
 Rather, the browser is requesting a file from the OL server and the OL server is responding with that file just as any other server would.
-The magic of OneLink is that the localization steps happen with almost zero negative effect on performance for the end-user.
+OneLink steps happen with almost zero negative effect on performance for the end-user.

 # OneLink API Implementation